parodos-dev/orchestrator-helm-chart/README.md

     ```console
     ./hack/setenv.sh --use-default
     ```
-    This script generates a `.env` file that contains all the calculate environment variables.
+    This script generates a `.env` file that contains all the calculated environment variables.

     >**NOTE:** If you don't want to use the default values, omit the `--use-default` and the script will prompt you for input.
-    - Provide GH Token (created as describe in prerequisite section)
+    - Provide GH Token (created as described in prerequisite section)
     > **NOTE:**
     > Default values are calculated as follows:
     >  * `WORKFLOW_NAMESPACE`: Default value is set to `sonataflow-infra`.